Kabir Singh Ki Asli Bandi: Netizens Can't Stop Drooling Over Shahid Kapoor's Wife Mira Rajput's Pic

 Sunkissed Love

 Mira Instagrammed a picture where the star wife looks radiant in the glowing sun.
-She captioned it as, "t h r o w b a c k."
-Isn't she looking absolutely lovely here?
+She captioned it , "t h r o w b a c k." (-sic) Isn't she looking absolutely lovely here?

 Netizens Call Mira 'Kabir Singh Ki Asli Bandi'

-As soon as Mira posted the picture, few netizens started referring to her as 'Kabir Singh ki asli bandi'.
-Some even called her 'female Kabir Singh'.
+As soon as Mira posted the picture, a few netizens started referring to her as 'Kabir Singh ki asli bandi'. (-sic) Some even called her 'Female Kabir Singh'.
 In fact, one user even commented, "Why they have taken Kiara (Advani) in Kabir Singh?
 They should have taken you."
-For those who ain't aware, this is a reference to the film, where Shahid calls his love lady played by Kiara "his bandi".
+For those who ain't aware, this is a reference to the film, where Shahid calls his love lady played by Kiara "His bandi".

 Mira Is Proud Of Her Hubby